Weekend rain? Some scattered storms are possible!

-The summertime heat and humidity built up late this week, and the weekend looks like typical summer weather: hot, humid and a chance of some scattered showers and thunderstorms.
+The summertime heat and humidity built up late last week, and the weekend looks like typical summer weather: hot, humid and a chance of some scattered showers and thunderstorms.

-Saturday’s chance of rain is low: only about 10-20 percent.
-That means few (if any) of us in North Alabama and Southern Tennessee will get enough rain to count on Saturday afternoon and evening.
+Thermometers at Huntsville International Airport reach 95 degrees on Saturday afternoon.
+95 degrees!
+That sweltering heat was abated by late afternoon when heavy rain and thunderstorms rumbled through north Alabama and southern Tennessee.
+However, they weren’t widespread, and some areas were missed completely.

 Sunday looks a little better for scattered storm coverage, but it’s still somewhat hit-or-miss when it comes to who gets rain and who stays dry.
+If you get a downpour it might knock temperatures down a few degrees, but most of us are still near 90 for a high Sunday too.

 We could use some rain!
 Friday was the seventh-straight dry day in North Alabama, and it’s starting to look a little too dry and dusty.
 Some rain would be a good thing even though we technically have a surplus on the year so far: 1.95” above average for the year in Huntsville and 6.73” above average in Muscle Shoals.